-Self-taught software developer Robert Wolf applied for the Artificial Intelligence: Cloud and Edge Implementations course as a way of steering his career in a new direction.
+Self-taught software developer Robert Wolf enrolled on Artificial Intelligence: Cloud and Edge Implementations as a way of steering his career in a new direction.

 'For the past 25 years, I've had a career as a software developer and web developer using Microsoft C, C++, C# and Microsoft.NET.
 I’ve produced code for embedded systems, built Android and IOS apps and also managed IT systems within numerous companies.
 For the last 4 years though, I’ve been working as a software engineer and system developer for a company working within the UK and global power systems sector.
 My main focus has been on designing software to gather and process data from edge devices, whilst also processing the systems behind those devices.

 'My company has projects where machine learning is at the core of the customer offering and after 25 years in software development – mainly in business and web systems, I felt I needed to change my career.
 I was interested in machine learning and the associated systems development, so the Artificial Intelligence: Cloud and Edge Implementations course seemed like a great opportunity.